-- 1. An ASM uniform shirt or a plain white button-down dress shirt must be worn (either long-sleeved or short-sleeved).
+- An ASM uniform shirt or a plain white button-down dress shirt must be worn (either long-sleeved or shortsleeved).
 Shirttails must be tucked into the pants.
 T-shirts may be worn underneath the white shirt provided the sleeves do not extend past the sleeve length of the white dress shirt and the t-shirt is plain white, with no writing or pictures of any kind on the t-shirt. - 2.
-Solid color work pants worn with a belt are required.
+A professional style tie must be worn each day upon arrival into WyoTech facilities.
+Ties must be kept on throughout the day, with the tie knot fully cinched and the collar buttoned. - Solid color work pants worn with a belt are required.
 Dress pants, Dockers-style pants, and khaki pants are recommended.
-Cargo-style pants or pants with side pockets, denim, canvas duck and Levi style pants are all prohibited. - 3.
+Cargo-style pants or pants with side pockets, denim, canvas duck and Levi style pants are all prohibited. - 4.
 Professional work-style boots or shoes must be worn.
-No athletic style shoes or sandals are permitted.

-- 4. Hats or any other headwear are not permitted in ASM facilities. - 5.
-Females will follow the same guidelines of white shirt and khaki or dress pants or knee length skirt or dress.
-White collared shirts must be kept tucked in, and only the top button may be kept unbuttoned. - 6.
-Hooded sweatshirts, athletic wear or logos (other than "WyoTech" logo) are prohibited in the classrooms and computer labs. - 7.
+No athletic style shoes or sandals are permitted. - 5.
+Hats or any other headwear are not permitted in ASM facilities. - 6.
+Females will follow the same guidelines of white shirt and khaki or dress pants.
+White collared shirts must be kept tucked in, and only the top button may be kept unbuttoned; ties are not mandatory for females. - 7.
+Coats may not be worn in the classrooms or labs.
+Sweaters, vests, or fleece pullovers may be worn as long as the knot of the tie can still be seen.
+Hooded sweatshirts, athletic wear or logos (other than "WyoTech" logo) are prohibited in the classrooms and computer labs. - 8.
 Leatherman style tools, large key chain clips, and chain wallets/belts are also prohibited.